 The Blue Spirit barely had enough time to flip backwards as a sharp water whip came at him just as he was about to turn the corner.
 Zuko landed in a crouch before jumping away once again as the water whip came at him, slicing at a pile of barrels that were stacked behind him.
 Pieces of wood flew everywhere at the impact.

-Katara cursed as the dark figured avoided her attack again before he landed a few feet away from her.
-She spread her arms and exhaled a cool breath as the water whip changed into dozens of sharp ice discs—ready to send them to her stalker.
+Katara cursed as the dark figure avoided her attack before he landed a few feet away from her.
+She spread her arms and exhaled a cool breath as the water whip changed into dozens of sharp ice discs, ready to attack.
 To her surprise, the man raised his hands in a pacifying way without making any other movements.

 Frowning, Katara squinted in the dark since the moon hardly gave off any light.
 She noticed the man was wearing a black suit with black boots, two swords strapped at his back.
-She gasped when instead of a face she encountered a white and blue mask, resembling some kind of demon with sharp fangs.
+Her eyes widened when, instead of a face, she encountered a white and blue mask, resembling some kind of demon with sharp fangs.

 "The Blue Spirit," she whispered.
 She recognized him by the wanted posters she had seen during the war.